 - Hire a professional bookkeeper to keep track of your finances.

-- Use dynamic pricing to make the most from your vacation rental properties.
+- Use dynamic pricing to make the most of your vacation rental properties.

 - Don’t forget the guest experience because you’re too focused on the business end of things.